openfaas/faasd/docs/ROADMAP.md

 ## Supported operations

-* `faas login`
+* `faas-cli login`
-* `faas up`
+* `faas-cli up`
-* `faas list`
+* `faas-cli list`
-* `faas describe`
+* `faas-cli describe`
-* `faas deploy --update=true --replace=false`
+* `faas-cli deploy --update=true --replace=false`
-* `faas invoke --async`
+* `faas-cli invoke --async`
-* `faas invoke`
+* `faas-cli invoke`
-* `faas rm`
+* `faas-cli rm`
-* `faas store list/deploy/inspect`
+* `faas-cli store list/deploy/inspect`
-* `faas version`
+* `faas-cli version`
-* `faas namespace`
+* `faas-cli namespace`
-* `faas secret`
+* `faas-cli secret`
-* `faas logs`
+* `faas-cli logs`
-* `faas auth` - supported for Basic Authentication and OpenFaaS PRO with OIDC and Single-sign On.
+* `faas-cli auth` - supported for Basic Authentication and OpenFaaS Pro with OIDC and Single-sign On.

 Scale from and to zero is also supported.
 On a Dell XPS with a small, pre-pulled image unpausing an existing task took 0.19s and starting a task for a killed function took 0.39s.
 There may be further optimizations to be gained.

+The OpenFaaS REST API is supported by faasd, learn more in the [manual](https://store.openfaas.com/l/serverless-for-everyone-else) under "Can I get an API with that?"

 ## Constraints vs OpenFaaS on Kubernetes

-faasd suits certain use-cases as mentioned in the README file, for those who want a solution which can scale out horizontally with minimum effort, Kubernetes or K3s is a valid option.
+faasd suits certain use-cases as mentioned in the [README.md](/README.md) file, for those who want a solution which can scale out horizontally with minimum effort, Kubernetes or K3s is a valid option.

+Which is right for you?
+[Read a comparison in the OpenFaaS docs](https://docs.openfaas.com/deployment/)

 ### One replica per function

-Functions only support one replica, so cannot scale horizontally, but can scale vertically.
+Functions only support one replica for each function, so that means horizontal scaling is not available.

-Workaround: deploy one uniquely named function per replica.
+It can scale vertically, and this may be a suitable alternative for many use-cases.
+See the [YAML reference for how to configure limits](https://docs.openfaas.com/reference/yaml/).

+Workaround: deploy multiple, dynamically named functions `scraper-1`, `scraper-2`, `scraper-3` and set up a reverse proxy rule to load balance i.e. `scraper.example.com => [/function/scraper-1, /function/scraper-2, /function/scraper-3]`.

 ### Scale from zero may give a non-200

-When scaling from zero there is no health check implemented, so the request may arrive before your HTTP server is ready to serve a request, and therefore give a non-200 code.
+faasd itself does not implement a health check to determine if a function is ready for traffic.
+Since faasd doesn't support auto-scaling, this is unlikely to affect you.

-Workaround: Do not scale to zero, or have your client retry HTTP calls.
+Workaround: Have your client retry HTTP calls, or don't scale to zero.

-### No clustering is available
+### Single node, no clustering

-No clustering is available in faasd, however you can still apply fault-tolerance and high availability techniques.

-Workaround: deploy multiple faasd instances and use a hardware or software load-balancer.
-Take regular VM/host snapshots or backups.
+faasd is operates on a single-node model.
+If this is an issue for you, but you have resource constraints, you will need to use OpenFaaS on Kubernetes.

+There are no plans to add any form of clustering or multi-node support to faasd.
+See also: [HA / resilience in faasd #225](https://github.com/openfaas/faasd/issues/225)

+What about HA and fault tolerance?

+To achieve fault tolerance, you could put two faasd instances behind a load balancer or proxy, but you will need to deploy the same set of functions to each.

+An alternative would be to take regular VM backups or snapshots.

-### No rolling updates
+### No rolling updates are available today

 When running `faas-cli deploy`, your old function is removed before the new one is started.
-This may cause a small amount of downtime, depending on the timeouts and grace periods you set.
+This may cause a period of downtime, depending on the timeouts and grace periods you set.

-Workaround: deploy uniquely named functions per version, and switch an Ingress or Reverse Proxy record to point at a new version once it is ready.
+Workaround: deploy uniquely named functions i.e. `scraper-1` and `scraper-2` with a reverse proxy rule that maps `/function/scraper` to the active version.

 ## Known issues

+### Troubleshooting

+There is a very detailed chapter on troubleshooting in the eBook [Serverless For Everyone Else](https://store.openfaas.com/l/serverless-for-everyone-else)

+### Your function timed-out at 60 seconds

+This is no longer an issue, see the manual for how to configure a longer timeout, updated 3rd October 2022.

-### Non 200 HTTP status from the gateway upon first use
+### Non 200 HTTP status from the gateway upon reboot

 This issue appears to happen sporadically and only for some users.